xandout/soxy/README.md

 Soxy has a simple design.
 Run a `soxy` server behind your Ingress or other HTTP reverse proxy such as nginx.

-When a client connects to the `soxy` server, it asks the server to establish a websocket connection to a back-end service.
-Once the connection is established, the client will accept connections on a local port and forward traffic to the remote end.
+When a client connects to the `soxy` server, the server opens a connection to the backend service and pipes the data back to a local port.

 My test rig is a k8s cluster with `ingress-nginx` providing HTTPS termination.
 This makes it easy to secure the traffic on your tunnels.